What's a Mezuzah "on one foot":

 What's On the Outside of a Mezuzah?

-- The only requirement is that there is a Hebrew letter "shin", which because the Divine name "Shaddai".
+- The only requirement is that there is a Hebrew letter "shin", which is because of the Divine name "Shaddai".
 Some say that this name of G-d can be seen as an acronym for “Shomer Daltot Yisrael”, “Guardian of the Doors of the Jewish People”.

 - Other than that, the case of a mezuzah can be made of any material that protects the scroll and can be attached to a doorway.